 to function with the CURVES discussed in this blog.
 But the

 individual Teeth also must be able to work with each other

 as an ensemble.

-Keep in mind---the Teeth must be shaped so they are able
+However, the Teeth themselves must also be shaped so they

 But more about the CURVED Teeth next time!
 To be continued....

 ' WHA--AA--AAA--AAA--AAAA--AAAA--AAAAA--ATTT ??!!!'